 Since your goals will undoubtedly include avoiding probate and guardianship entirely, it is necessary to transfer ownership of your assets (real estate, bank and brokerage accounts, etc.) to the living trust, and update beneficiary designations (for retirement plan assets and life insurance).
 While some clients take responsibility for this, we are usually retained to handle this for you, and we charge an additional fee for the “funding” of your estate plan.
 This typically adds $750 to $2,000 to the total planning fee.
 Whatever our total fee, however, you will be fully advised before we begin to incur any charges on your behalf.

 Please note, however, that the fees quoted above generally apply to a basic living trust-based estate plan.
-If your needs require more sophisticated planning elements, such as asset protection planning for the surviving spouse or other beneficiaries, advanced income tax planning for retirement plan assets, business succession planning, multi-generational planning for grandchildren and future generations, planning for loved ones with “special needs” or the development of more sophisticated “zero-estate tax” planning strategies, we charge an additional fee depending upon what is required to achieve your goals and the results we can achieve for you.
+If your needs require more sophisticated planning elements, such as asset protection planning for the surviving spouse or other beneficiaries, income tax planning for retirement plan assets in light of the SECURE Act, business succession planning, multi-generational planning for grandchildren and future generations, planning for loved ones with “special needs” or the development of more sophisticated “zero-estate tax” planning strategies, we charge an additional fee depending upon what is required to achieve your goals and the results we can achieve for you.